 Also, since the new World Cup will be made over a more extended period, this will also impact national divisions like the Premier League, La Liga, etc.

 It is difficult to predict the future of course, but the risk is that players and nations will stop taking the World Cup seriously and focus more on club football which drives lots of money.
 On the other hand, if FIFA will see a reduction of interest on a World Cup with 48 teams, they could revert the situation.
-Those type of decisions, however, takes years to be implemented so realistically until the 2038 World Cup there will be 48 teams.
+Those type of decisions, however, takes years to set so realistically until the 2038 World Cup there will be 48 teams.
 And when we reach that stage FIFA might not be in existence anymore.